monkeydom/ObjectiveTOML/README.md

 ```

-The `tomlutil` has nice parsing error reporting:
+The `tomlutil` has nice parsing error reporting (if you only want this, you can use the `-lint` option:

 ```
 $> ./tomlutil ObjectiveTOML/toml-examples/example-v0.4.0.toml